axcore/space_travel_redo/README.md

 *Modified code in drowning.lua to enable/disable suffocation by using player:set_flags(), instead of by the old method*

+**vacuum/vacuum.lua**

+*Replaced the deprecated "alpha = 0.1" field in the vacuum:vacuum node*

 # Bugs

 When the player is "inside" the rocket, it appears to be transparent.
 I don't remember what the original behaviour was, so I have not attempted to "fix" it.

+When placed on the ground, the rover is 1 block higher than it should be.
+The player's eye level is possibly not in the optimal position.
+Once again, not remembering the original behaviour, I have not attempted to "fix" it.